omaralsanea/Rateify-client/README.md

 - First time using a variety of new technologies.
 - First time working in a group of more than two.
 - Complete application that delivers many features as designed.
-- Complete application that stronngly resembles the wireframes.
+- Complete application that strongly resembles the wireframes.

 ### **Blockers**
 - The single biggest blocker was the variety of new technologies we had to use for this project and learning each of their idiosyncrasies.